-According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles in avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions.
-But as is the case with all types of vehicles, human error and other types of external factors can often cause an accident regardless of the vehicle’s design or safety features.
+According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles in avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions ("Simply put, the Yellow School Bus is the safest way to get to school.").

-The ASBC also says that students are approximately 50 times more likely to be safely transported to school if they take the bus than if they drive themselves or ride in a car with their teenage peers.
+The ASBC says the bus is 50 times safer than riding to school with a car driven by teenagers.
 Interestingly enough, students are also statistically much safer on a bus than riding with their parents – the ASBC says students are 20 times more likely to arrive at school unharmed if they take a school bus than if they are driven by a parent or guardian.

 School Bus Design Reduces Risk of Injury

 The raw size and power of school buses naturally make them less prone to serious injuries and fatalities in the event of an accident.
 The vehicle’s frame and safety enhancements protect students and other passengers from being seriously injured from a collision, even in the absence of seat belts and other safety restraints.

 School buses are equipped with several safety features that increase visibility to other drivers and reduce the overall chances of a traffic accident.
 From flashing lights to cross-view mirrors, and even a reinforced frame and mechanical stop signs contribute to making a school bus a safe mode of transportation.

 School bus drivers are vetted and trained extensively to provide students and other passengers with a safe environment.
 Drivers participate in pre-employment and random drug and alcohol screenings to ensure they are capable of driving responsibly and can respond to emergency situations if they arise.